chemfiles/chemfiles/doc/devdoc/format.rst

 Abstract class
 --------------

-This classe only define the interface, which as to be implemented by all formats.
+This classe define the ``Format`` interface, which has to be implemented in formats.

 .. doxygenclass:: chemfiles::Format
     :members: